-9.4.1.
+8.4.1.
 File Permissions

 The standard UNIX user/group/world triple and the correspinding "read", "write", "execute" permissions triples are mapped by Samba into a three element NT ACL with the 'r', 'w', and 'x' bits mapped into the corresponding NT permissions.
 The UNIX world permissions are mapped into the global NT group Everyone, followed by the list of permissions allowed for UNIX world.
-The UNIX owner and group permissions are displayed as an NT user icon and an NT local group icon respectively followed by the list of permissions allowed.
+The UNIX owner and group permissions are displayed as an NT user icon and an NT local group icon respectively followed by the list of permissions allowed for the UNIX user and group.